What is Gilroy Stained Glass’ background?

 The next stage is assembling all the individual pieces of glass together using “H” section lead cames and soldering the joints; ensuring that all is structured in such a way as to be both beautiful and enduring.
 The window is strengthened by brushing a specialized oil based putty into the spaces between the flanges of the leads and the glass.
 Lastly, the window is installed in position.

 The time it takes to create a stained glass window using traditional techniques varies enormously, it really depends on the size of the project and the complexity of the design.
 At the beginning of each of our commissions we discuss with the client how long we anticipate the artwork will take to complete.
-Our clients are involved as much or as little as they would like, most view it as an opportunity to be a part of the creation.
+Our clients are involved as much or as little as they would like, most view it as an opportunity to see some of the processes that go into creating authentic stained glass .
 International clients are kept up to date by stage photographs and have, on occasion, flown in just to see some of the painting stage.

 How much does a stained glass window cost?